 Overall, all these elections therefore take place on a single day every three years, like so:

 Note that there are no unplanned popular elections.
-If the Government receives a vote of no-confidence, the choice of a new Prime Minister is limited to a vote in Parliament.
 If the President dies, is unable to discharge the duties of his Office or is otherwise removed, a succession mechanism, starting with the President of the Senate, is in place until the next planned election.
-Finally, if a Member of Parliament or Senator dies, is unable to discharge the duties of his Office or is otherwise removed, he will be replaced by an elected official from his State legislature.
+If a Member of Parliament or Senator dies, is unable to discharge the duties of his Office or is otherwise removed, he will be replaced by an elected official from his State legislature.
 This way, special elections are circumscribed and popular elections remain according to the planned calendar.

 Who can vote in federal elections?